oneofthegeeks/oneofthegeeks/README.md

 - 👋 Hi, I’m @oneofthegeeks
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning everything
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning YAML and anything homeassistant related.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 you can reach me right here.

 <!---
 oneofthegeeks/oneofthegeeks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.